-Dedman School of Hospitality
+Dedman School of

 Established in 1947, the Dedman School of Hospitality (DSH) is the second oldest U.S. hospitality management program of its kind in a public university.
 The program is regarded by industry recruiters as one of the most highly respected, offering domestic and international studies focusing on luxury resort and lodging management, restaurant and fine dining management, beverage management, event management and private club management.

-The Dedman School is a free-standing academic unit of Florida State University, offering both a major in Hospitality Management and Tourism and a major in Global Club Management and Leadership as options within its Bachelor of Science in Hospitality Management degree.
+The Dedman School is a free-standing academic unit of Florida State University, offering both a major in Hospitality and Tourism Management and a major in Global Club Management and Leadership as options within its Bachelor of Science in Hospitality Management degree.
 The school is a favored hiring source for managers of the world's leading hotels, restaurants, clubs and resorts.
-School administrators and faculty members work with top industry organizations, executives and alumni to provide students with a relevant curriculum, valuable internship experiences and networking/mentorship opportunities.
+School administrators and faculty members work with top industry organizations, executives, and alumni to provide students with a relevant curriculum, valuable internship experiences, and networking/mentorship opportunities.
 Graduates are prepared to fill the growing global demand for multicultural awareness in hospitality managers and experience high industry placement rates.

 The school's internship program encourages experiential learning as a complementary approach to classroom education.
 It offers established internships across the U.S. and those with world-class operations in many other countries, such as in Ireland and Australia.
-Students are also encouraged to enrich their global education through the Dedman School's Leysin, Switzerland Study Abroad Program.
+Students are also encouraged to enrich their global education through the Dedman School's Leysin, Switzerland and Nice, France Study Abroad Program.

 Networking and leadership opportunities are available through student organizations — such as the Club Manager Association of America, Eta Sigma Delta, and the Florida Restaurant & Lodging Association — and through numerous events held at the school.
 The Dedman School's unique curriculum parallels requirements for membership in Florida State's elite Garnet & Gold Scholar Society, thereby supporting student leaders.